jarvisproject059/Jarvis-Project/README.md

+Version 0.1
-⚡ JARVIS AI Core (v4.5.0)
+🚀 Version v0.1: JARVIS AI Core Launch
-JARVIS AI is a futuristic voice assistant system developed with Python and modern artificial intelligence models.
-It allows you to manage your computer with your voice, get quick information, and organize your tasks.

-🚀 Capabilities
-AI-Powered Response: Ultra-fast and intelligent responses with Llama-3.3-70b.

-Fluent Voiceover: Realistic Turkish speech with Edge AI technology.

-Voice Command: Direct communication with JARVIS using your microphone.
+The first stable version of the JARVIS AI project is now available!
+This version includes the necessary cellular modules for a more advanced and futuristic voice assistant.

+✨ What's New?

+Core Intelligence: High-performance processing power with the Llama-3.3-70b model.

+Neural Voice Interface: Microsoft Edge-based, fluent and smooth Turkish male voice engine.

-Customizable Interface: Minimalist and modern design that always stays on top.
+Modern User Interface: Enhanced with CustomTkinter, a sleek and dark design that always stays on top.

+Voice Action: Ability to receive commands via microphone and process them within the system.

-🛠️ Installation
+⚙️ Installation
-1. Requirements
-Your computer must have Python installed.
-Then run the following command in the terminal:
+.7z files are obtained.

-pip install -r requirements.txt
+Open the terminal and load the necessary settings with the following command: pip installation -r requirements.txt

-2. API Configuration (Important!)
-This system uses the Groq API.
-To generate your own key:

-Go to Groq Console.

-Create an API Key.

-Create a file named .env in your project folder and add the following line to it:

-Plaintext
-GROQ_API_KEY=YOUR_API_KEY_HERE
-3. Running
-You can start JARVIS by running the .bat file located in the main directory of the project.
+You will see a file called Jarvis Run.bat.
+Select Edit with the Notepad you provided and enter your API password in the GROQ_API KEY section.
+Finally, run JARVIS by executing the Jarvis Run .bat file.

+⚠️ Notes
-Note: This project is constantly being developed.
-Don't forget to follow the releases!
+This project is open source.
+Development continues.

+Features such as advanced system checks will be added in future versions (v0.2+).